RayZhang2024/NEAT/docs/paper/paper.md

 - **Automated preprocessing:** run summation, pixel cleaning, overlap (pile-up) correction, and normalisation with optional binary masking.
 - **Edge fitting:** individual or multi-edge pattern fitting using pseudo-Voigt profiles to extract lattice spacing, strain, edge width, and edge height.
 - **Post-processing and visualisation:** immediate 2-D maps and line-profiles of fitted parameters for interpretation and publication.
-- **Open-source and extensible:** written in Python 3 (NumPy, SciPy, Matplotlib, PyQt5, Pandas) and released under the MIT License.

 # Example of Use